 As the system is now used to record all levels of interaction from universal through to targeted work, it enables us to be more effective in both evidencing the outcomes we have achieved with children and young people and also effectively identify areas

 The system is flexible and has been supported by a proactive and hardworking ISM team in Sandwell Council which has been readily adaptable to meet our changing needs.”

 Additionally; Sandwell Council provides a Point of Access (POA) for all referrals for Emotional Well-Being and CAMHS referrals for young people in the area via a Customer Defined Workflow (CDW) within the EHM.
 This is staffed by both CAMHS and Children’s Society staff who triage each incoming case and direct to the relevant service dependent on the need.
-CAMHS staff have reported that using EHM allows them easier access to information which is pertinent to the triaging of mental health needs, and allows them to offer the correct support first time as they have a holistic view rather than just having symptoms reported to them.
-This in turn means that CAMHS are receiving more appropriate referrals from the Point of Access (POA) and other services can be utilised where these better meet the needs of the young person such as counselling or group sessions.
+CAMHS staff have reported that using EHM allows them easier access to information that is pertinent to the triaging of mental health needs and allows them to offer the correct support the first time as they have a holistic view rather than just having symptoms reported to them.
+This, in turn, means that CAMHS are receiving more appropriate referrals from the Point of Access (POA) and other services can be utilised where these better meet the needs of the young person such as counseling or group sessions.